NBajanca/django-non-profit/README.md

 - [django-phonenumber-field](https://github.com/stefanfoulis/django-phonenumber-field) 1.1
 - [django-recaptcha](https://github.com/praekelt/django-recaptcha) 1.1

-The rest of the dependencies come from these ones and are automatically installed with pip.
+The rest of the dependencies come from these and are automatically installed with pip.

 ## License